deeplearning4j/deeplearning4j/README.md

                        <version>0.0.1-SNAPSHOT</version>
                       </dependency>

-For jcuda, we are still in the process of streamlining the release for this one.
+For Jcuda, we are still in the process of streamlining the release for this one.
 For now, please do the following:

                   git clone https://github.com/SkymindIO/mavenized-jcuda
                   cd mavenized-jcuda
                   mvn clean install

-This will install the jcuda jar files.
+This will install the Jcuda jar files.

-You need to specify a version of jcuda to use as well.
+You need to specify a version of Jcuda to use as well.
 The version will depend on your GPU.
 Amazon supports 0.5.5.

-We will be streamllining this process soon as well.
+We will be streamlining this process soon.

 Basics:

 In place operations:

          INDArray arr = Nd4j.create(new float[]{1,2,3,4},new int[]{2,2});
          //scalar operation